How to make your computer emulate a computer.

 The tape is divided into a sequence of squares, each of which may store a single character belonging to a given character set.

 Why are Turing machines interesting?
 You’ve definitely heard of them already, so let’s just copy it quickly from Turing’s own words and leave further details to Geroch’s chapter referenced above.

-It is possible to invent a single machine which can be used to compute any computable sequence.
+It is possible to invent a which can be used to compute computable sequence.